Rajshekhar-Android/covid19-tracker/README.md

 ## Getting Started

-Tbis project show the stats of covid19 cases
+This project show the stats of covid19 cases